-I’d completely given up when two things happened, firstly I sat next to Mark Williams – the founder of mindfulness-based cognitive therapy and author of Mindfulness: A practical guide to finding peace in a frantic world – at a dinner who gave me an amazing insight into the practice and then I discovered Andy Puddicombe and his easy to use Headspace app.
+I’d completely given up when two things happened, firstly I sat next to Mark Williams – the founder of mindfulness-based cognitive therapy and author of Mindfulness: A practical guide to finding peace in a frantic world – at a dinner who gave me an amazing insight into the practice.
+Then I discovered Andy Puddicombe and his easy to use Headspace app.
 After downloading the app and working through the 30-day trial, I began to believe it was possible to calm my overthinking mind.

 One year on and I feel I have a greater understanding of my mind and by taking time out, I’m certainly doing some good.
-The changes have been subtle but they’ve had quite an impact on my outlook.
-So here are a few of the benefits I’ve experienced from mindfulness and meditation.
+The changes have been subtle, but they’ve had quite an impact on my outlook.
+So here are a few of the benefits I’ve experienced from practising mindfulness and meditation.

 An increased awareness of how I feel

 Taking the time to stop and observe my thoughts is an insightful thing.
 Sometimes I feel stressed and busy but when I meditate I find my mind is peaceful.
 I’m beginning to understand there’s a difference between how I’m feeling and how I think I’m feeling.
 There’s space between me and my thoughts and this is something I wasn’t aware of before meditation.

 Space in my home, my diary and my mind make me feel happy and at ease.
 And through meditation, I’m able to find space even on days when there’s too much to do.
 It helps me to pause and stops me feeling overwhelmed.

 Before meditating, I would occasionally wake up in the middle of the night worrying about things.
 Through mindfulness, I’m able to gently acknowledge the worry and focus on my breath.
 And in doing this, I feel an immediate ease in my body as I let go.
 I wish this technique had been taught in school because it would have removed many sleepless nights!